willcode4tacos/Psychic-Game/README.md

 # Psychic-Game
-Simple HTML/JS app that randomly picks a letter, and then user has to guess the chosen letter.
+HTML/CSS/JS app that randomly picks a letter, and then allows user to guess the chosen letter.